 RESERVATIONS REQUIRED - PLEASE CALL LOXAHATCHEE CANOEING at 561-733-0192.

-Join our volunteer naturalist for an early morning nature walk and see how many birds and and other critters you can spot.
+Join our volunteer naturalist for an early morning nature walk and see how many birds and other critters you can spot.
 Learn about our migratory and year-round residents of the Refuge and their habitat.
 Your guide will discuss the marsh ecology, answer your questions and identify the birds, butterflies, plants, reptiles and anything else you might find along the way.
-Meet at the pavilion next to the C-6 impoundment (site of the old admin building).
+Meet in the Marsh Trail parking lot.

 Roving Naturalist on Cypress Swamp Boardwalk

 Every Tuesday, 1:30 p.m. - 3:00 p.m.

 A volunteer naturalist will be strolling around the Cypress Swamp Boardwalk, answering questions and discussing flora and fauna of the swamp.